-25. Operating Lease Arrangements
+24. Operating Lease Arrangements

 The Group leases certain of its office properties under operating lease arrangements.
-Leases for properties are negotiated for terms ranging from one to three years (2015: one to three years).
+Leases for properties are negotiated for terms ranging from one to three years (2016: one to three years).

-At the end of the reporting period, the Group had total future minimum lease payments under non-cancellable operating leases, in respect of land and buildings, falling due as follows:
+At 31 December 2017, the Group had total future minimum lease payments under non-cancellable operating leases falling due as follows: